The remote province of northern Vietnam with the most beautiful scenery.

 Weather in Ha Giang:

-The best time to be in Ha Giang is in the dry season, in the months from October to April.
-It is not good to go to this mountainous area during the rainy season (May to September).
+The best time to visit Ha Giang is in the dry season, in the months from September to April.
+But it is good to know, the winter months (December, January, February) may be very cold.
+Recommended months > September, October, November, March, May.
+It is not good to go to this mountainous area during the rainy season (June to September, landslides possible).
 The average temperature is approximately the same as in Hanoi.
-But in the mountain areas the weather can change quickly.
+But in the mountain areas the weather can change quickly and the roads can be dangerous.
 However, the amount of precipitation in the rainy season is higher than in Hanoi.
-The roads can be very dangerous here.

 ➜ Current weather in Ha Giang

 You will find a lower category hotels, guesthouses (Nha Nghi), but also offer of homestay accommodation in Ha Giang town.
 When you go with a motorbike you can accommodate in Coc Pai, Hoang Su Phi, Tam Son, Yen Minh, Dong Van, Meo Vac, Bac Me.
 There are some cheap hostels, hotels and homestays.
 Now it is not a problem to book your accommodation in this province online.
 The number of hotels in this province still growing.
 You can also use Airbnb, there are lots of typical homestays, wooden cottages but also hotels in different places.

 • Noong lake (25 km from Ha Giang town)

 • Thac Tien – Đeo Gio (Fairy waterfall)